 Grameen Foundation began supporting microfinance activities in Latin America and the Caribbean in 1999.
 Despite significant progress over the last decade, millions of the poorest people, especially in remote rural areas, still have no access to vital financial services they need to move themselves out of poverty.

-Across the region, we are providing much-needed funding to cooperatives through the Fairtrade Access Fund.
-The fund is sponsored by Grameen Foundation, Fairtrade International and Incofin Investment Management.
+Together, with support from these partners and other generous donors including, Chiapas International and David and Susan Russell, we’ve been able to support the rural poor in new and exciting ways.
+Additionally, we provide much-needed financing for rural farming cooperatives through the Fairtrade Access Fund.
+This fund is sponsored by Grameen Foundation, Fairtrade International and Incofin Investment Management.
 It is managed by Incofin Investment Management.

-In Colombia, we are using mobile technology to improve access to financial services and information on agriculture.
-Drawing on our experiences in Uganda, we launched the Community Knowledge Worker initiative in Colombia.
-We are also developing financial products and services that can be delivered to smallholder farmers and poor communities via mobile phones.
+In 2011 Grameen Foundation established an office in Medellin, Colombia to move closer to those we work to empower — the poor and poorest.
+In Colombia, we are using mobile technology to improve access to financial service and information on agriculture.
+Drawing on our experiences in Uganda, we launched the Community Knowledge Worker (CKW) initiative in Colombia.

 In Guatemala we are working as a leader in mobile technology and agriculture by collaborating with local cooperatives like ASOBAGRI.
 After collecting data from the first-ever digital survey for the cooperative we learned the following about the farmers we’re reaching with mobile services: